ludo67100/MFDeltaLat/README.md

 ## HOW TO USE WITH SPYDER
-These scripts were written in Python 3.9 and executed in Spyder 5 (available in most of Python distributions: WinPython, Anaconda, etc.)
+These scripts were written in Python 3.9 and executed in Spyder 5 (Anaconda is recommended: https://www.anaconda.com/products/distribution)

 You'll need the following modules: Pandas, numpy, matplotlib, seaborn, scipy and electroPyy